mgaiduk/flink/01_wordcount/Readme.md

     depends_on:
       - redpanda-0
 ```
 Then run `docker compose up`.
-If all is well, the containers will start, and kafka topic will be available under `localhost:19092` address.
+If all is well, the containers will start, and kafka will be available under `localhost:19092` address.

 To check that, install local version of `rpk`: [link](https://docs.redpanda.com/current/get-started/rpk-install/).
 Then run:
 ```bash